isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

 - **B) 'A dataset for studying the relationship between humans and their smart devices' (MDPI)**

 Available [here](https://www.mdpi.com/2306-5729/9/4/56), this dataset includes survey responses from over 500 individuals, collected between May and July 2020.
 The larger, more recent sample makes it more representative and relevant.
-Additionally, the survey asked respondents whether they were male (1) or female (2), making it better suited to Bellabeat’s focus on women.
-Lastly, this dataset adds a psychological dimension to the analysis by exploring user attitudes and interactions with their smart devices, nicely complementing the Fitbit data.
+Additionally, the survey asked respondents whether they were male (1) or female (2), which makes it better suited to Bellabeat’s focus on women.
+Lastly, this dataset adds a psychological dimension to the analysis by exploring user attitudes and interactions with their smart devices, which is nice addition to the Fitbit data.

 ## 2. Data organization